vannnedln/IT20-FINAL-PROJECT/README.md

 - Dataset size and class imbalance
 - Model performance may vary on new data
 - Not intended for clinical decision-making

-## 📄 License
-MIT License

----

-**Disclaimer**: This tool is for educational and research purposes only.
-Always consult healthcare professionals for medical decisions.
-The predictions should not be used as a substitute for professional medical advice, diagnosis, or treatment.